lizathulya/SkyCast/README.md

-# SkyCast-🌦️ Predictive Analysis of Meteorological Events using Random Forest
+# 🌦️SkyCast-Predictive Analysis of Meteorological Events using Random Forest 🌦️

 ## 📌 Overview
 This project applies Random Forest model to predict meteorological events such as rainfall, storms, and temperature fluctuations.